Athletic Training

 Dr. Sam Akhavan

 Dr. Akhavan performs complex arthroscopic surgery in the treatment of knee and shoulder injuries.
-He is also a team physician for the USA rugby team and several professional sports teams in the Pittsburgh area.
-Read more.
+He is the team physician for the USA rugby team and several professional sports teams in the Pittsburgh area.

 Dr. Melissa Roscher